-This Yucatan Roasted Chicken is one of my favorite things to serve once fresh tomatoes arrive.
+This Yucatan Roasted Chicken Breast is one of my favorite things to serve once fresh tomatoes arrive.
 Not that tomatoes are the flavor star of this dish, but they make such a beautiful platform for this golden roasted chicken and bright broth.
 You can also grill the chicken breasts for this recipe, but for me, I find roasting is easier and foolproof.

 You’ll find the recipe for this fabulous Yucatan main dish below, but first let’s talk about getting those chicken breasts roasted perfectly…every time.
 Using this technique, the sky is the limit for the spices you use.
 For instance rosemary, lemon zest and garlic are a fabulous combo.
 Add room temperature butter and you’ve got a beautiful flavorful and crispy piece of chicken.